OlgaKuvs/game-rspls/README.md

 ![Level 3](documentation/level3.png)

-If the user won at level 3, a popup window appears with congratulations and 2 buttons to choose from: restart game and main menu.
+If the user won at level 3, a popup window appears with congratulations and 2 buttons to choose from: ==restart game== and ==main menu==.

 ![Congratulations](documentation/congrats.png)